RaysternWong/IoT-for-Modern-Agriculture/README.md

 If you are using LUA please go to [ESP8266 Community Forum](http://www.esp8266.com/index.php?sid=7377269ab4c35f67c420ac8a88e5aeb3)</i> to look for help.

-This project is welcome anyone to copy, modify and republish.<br/>
+<b>This project is welcome anyone to copy, modify and republish.<br/>
-See the [LICENSE](https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/LICENSE) file for license rights and limitations (MIT).
+See the [LICENSE](https://github.com/Raydivine/IoT-of-Modern-Agriculture/blob/master/LICENSE) file for license rights and limitations (MIT).</b>

 <!--
 <h3>My server</h3>